Making Concurrency Functional: Conclusion

 \section{Conclusion}

-In conclusion, functional paradigms can help tame the wild world of interactive computation.
-On the other hand, discovering the simplifying paradigms has often required considerable ingenuity.
-The challenges are even more acute with enrichments, say to probabilistic, quantum or real number computation.
+Functional paradigms help tame the wild world of interactive computation.
+On the other hand, discovering the simplifying paradigms has often required considerable ingenuity, for example, by G\"odel in his Dialectica Interpretation, or Girard in Geometry of Interaction.

+The challenges to a functional approach are even more acute with enrichments, say to probabilistic, quantum or real number computation.
 The traditional categories of mathematics do not often support all the features required by computation.
 They often don't have function spaces or support recursion.
-It is as if each case has had to be dealt with separately.
+Their extension to computational features has often to be dealt with separately, and ingeniously, for example, by replacing Borel spaces by quasi Borel spaces to support recursion and higher-order with probability~\cite{Heunen_2017} or the category CPM of completely positive maps by a completion for quantum lambda calculi~\cite{Selingeretal}.
+Concurrent games and strategies provide enough computational infrastructure that traditional symmetric monoidal categories suffice (the unit interval for probability, Markov kernels for general distributions, CPM for quantum, or smooth maps for differentiation).

-A model of interaction is more technically challenging and requires a new, more local, way of thinking.
-But, as has been demonstrated here , it can provide a broad general context for interaction which can be specialised to functional paradigms, also in providing enrichments to probabilistic, quantum and real number computation, without requiring clever extensions to the traditional categories of mathematics.
-There is work to do, specifically in connecting concurrent games and strategies with the theory of effects~\cite{Moggi,powerplotkin}, but a lot can be said for a single, intrinsically higher-order framework which readily adapts to enrichments.
+As a model of interaction, concurrent games and strategies are more technically challenging and require a new, more local, way of thinking.
+But, as has been demonstrated here, they can provide a broad general context for interaction which can be specialised to functional paradigms, also in providing enrichments to probabilistic, quantum and real number computation, without requiring clever extensions to the traditional categories of mathematics.

+Concurrent games and strategies can also provide a rationale for new definitions.
+The form of dependent optic described here appears to be new.
+It is {\em derived} as a characterisation of nondeterministic strategies between container games.
+Contrast this with the incomplete search for a categorical axiomatics of dependent optics described in the blog post~\cite{hedges-depoptics}.
+This is not a criticism of axiomatisations but does make the obvious point that they are best guided by concrete examples---of which concurrent games and strategies and their enrichments are a rich source.
+(A broader characterisation of dependent optics would ensue if games carried symmetry; then the configurations of a game would form a proper category rather than a partial order.)

+There is work to do, specifically in extending the work here to games with symmetry~\cite{lics14}.
+But a lot can be said for a single, expressive, intrinsically higher-order framework which readily adapts to enrichments.